mrazauskas/tsd-lite/README.md

 ## Motivation

-While `tsd` suites perfectly for JavaScript libraries which declare their types in `.d.ts` files, its usage with monorepos written in TypeScript may become [cumbersome](https://github.com/SamVerschueren/tsd/issues/32). `tsd-light` is an attempt to address these and similar issues.
+While `tsd` suites perfectly for JavaScript libraries which declare their types in `.d.ts` files, its usage with monorepos written in TypeScript may become [cumbersome](https://github.com/SamVerschueren/tsd/issues/32). `tsd-lite` is an attempt to address these and similar issues.

 ## Differences from `tsd`